 CPQ can clearly identify the specific content in a whole product that is remanufactured.
 When presented to the customer with applicable comparative cost savings realized, the customer can make an informed decision about selecting new or remanufactured.

 Taking the mystery out of the decision is honest and helpful.
 Customers may not care if certain types of parts are recycled, especially if the cost savings are considerable.

-Skills Shortage – This is a very real issue especially at the far end of the reverse logistical supply chain.
+The issue of skills shortage is very real issue, especially at the far end of the reverse logistical supply chain.
 The process of evaluating candidate parts replacement and overhauling/reconditioning of those parts may require specialized knowledge.
 CPQ can help with this once the recycled part is in-house by guiding the classification process using the same interactive interviewing process used to configure a product.
 Condition, age, quantity and other variables can be documented and prompt the ultimate classification of the products on a consistent basis.